Samoftheforrest/milestone-project-one/README.md

 ![Colour palette](colour-palette.png)

-- #002855: I decided to use this colour as the main background for the page as I felt this cold hue was inkeeping with the artist's style.
+- `#002855`: I decided to use this colour as the main background for the page as I felt this cold hue was inkeeping with the artist's style.
-- #0353A4: This colour was used for the page's buttons.
+- `#0353A4`: This colour was used for the page's buttons.
 I felt that it was inkeeping enough with the overall style of the page, while being different enough from the background as to clearly highlight all buttons.
-- #EB3E3E: The artist expressed interest in directing people toward their tour dates, to achieve this I used red to contrast from the background.
+- `#EB3E3E`: The artist expressed interest in directing people toward their tour dates, to achieve this I used red to contrast from the background.
 Also, I felt that this colour paired well with the image displayed in the tour section.
-- #D6D6D6: I used this colour for the hover effects on all icons - I felt that it was dark enough to clearly show the user that they had highlighted the current icon.
+- `#D6D6D6`: I used this colour for the hover effects on all icons - I felt that it was dark enough to clearly show the user that they had highlighted the current icon.
-- #FAFAFA: This culture was used for all of the text on the page.
+- `#FAFAFA`: This culture was used for all of the text on the page.
 I checked the colour contrast of this colour against the background colour using [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) - which returned a contrast ratio of 14.02:1, which complies with the WCAG AAA requirements (which is 7:1).

 **Fonts**